devonartis/aws-security-workshops/docs/workshops/identity-round-robin/permission-boundaries/build.md

 * Again from the browser where you are logged into the console as the **webadmin**, verify the user can create a lambda function (while following the resource restriction.)

-### Question(s)
+!!! question

-!!! question "The scenario where you have admins in an account that need to be able to create IAM polices, roles and Lambda functions is common.
+	* The scenario where you have admins in an account that need to be able to create IAM polices, roles and Lambda functions is common.
 The ability to restrict the permissions of the roles attached to the Lambda functions is relatively new though and important to proper least privilege administration.
-How was this situation handled before permission boundaries came along?"
+How was this situation handled before permission boundaries came along?

-!!! question "Why do we not allow the web admins to attach any role to Lambda functions?
-Why do we let the admins only pass IAM roles they create to Lambda functions?"
+	* Why do we not allow the web admins to attach any role to Lambda functions?
+Why do we let the admins only pass IAM roles they create to Lambda functions?

-!!! question "Are resource restrictions in this case of Lambda function creation really necessary?"
+	* Are resource restrictions in this case of Lambda function creation really necessary?

 ## Task 4 <small>Create a permission boundary</small>